 Single vs. Married Premium Differences

-Insurers consider young married male drivers less likely to engage in behaviors such as driving under the influence than their single pals.
+Insurers consider young married male drivers as less likely to engage in dangerous behaviors such as driving under the influence than their single pals.
 They don’t tend to speed or otherwise engage in negligent and reckless driving as often.

 Nationally, the average premium for a single driver is $1,407.
 Get married, and the average annual premium drops to about $1,381.
 The average premium for divorced drivers is $1,467, and for the widowed, $1,431.

 While young married couples save the most money compared to their single counterparts, older married couples also have lower premiums.
 The average percentage of savings varies by state.

 Married couples in Georgia save nearly 10 percent on auto insurance premiums.
 Virginia comes in second at 7 percent.
 The following states average at 6 percent or more in marital auto insurance savings:

 While other states offer a lower average savings percentage, there are a few states where premiums for married couples actually rise by at least 1 percentage point.
 These are: